banish-hub/indica/README.md

 # indica
-a 16-bit RISC processor developed from scratch using verilog.
+a 16-bit RISC processor developed using verilog.